Fixfire® is committed to the continued safety and compliance of our customers and their premises

 Compliance with Fire Safety Legislation during the ongoing Coronavirus Pandemic

-While life in the UK has been utterly transformed in the weeks since restrictions were brought in to curb the spread of the virus the risks arising from the danger of fire remain unchanged and in some cases are even more critical as our concentration is focused on other aspects of protecting the lives and health of those in our care.
+While life in the UK has been utterly transformed in the months since restrictions were brought in to curb the spread of the virus, the risks arising from the danger of fire remain unchanged and in some cases are even more critical as our concentration is focused on other aspects of protecting the lives and health of those in our care.
 Many buildings are either unmanned or running on reduced levels of staffing, while in other cases organisations are struggling to keep pace with demand for their goods and services.

 Throughout this challenging time the requirements of the Regulatory Reform (Fire Safety)Order 2005 (‘RRO’) remain unchanged and the legal obligations on responsible persons to maintain adequate and effective fire protection measures stand.